noureldinalaa/noureldinalaa.github.io/_pages/about.md

 ### Monocular visual odometry for Duckie Town competition(in progress)

 - Detecting features from an image and calculate the optical flow between two frames.
-- Research area still in progress (create a neural network architecture to calculate instead of using opencv library)
+- create a neural network architecture to calculate rotation and displacement instead of using openCV library (Research area still in progress).
 - Pytorch and opencv are used in this project.

 ### Nod detection using SVM

-- SVM model to classify nod or not by feedin it annotated videos with nods.
+- SVM model to classify wether there is a nod or not(detect Nod),from annotated videos with nods.
 - Dlib machine learning library used and C++ used.

 ### Manipulating robot arm (KUKA) using VR Controller (ROS C++)